-- The Company continued its work towards de-risking the Blackwater Project by: - Completing a 33,216-metre grade control drill program, the results of which will inform mine planning for the initial years of mining; - Completing site investigation work, including geotechnical drilling at the proposed tailings storage facility (the "TSF") and plant site; - Continuing negotiations with indigenous nations; - > Submitting an application to the government of British Columbia for permits for early construction works, as well as documents to the federal government required to amend Schedule 2 of the Metal and Diamond Mining Effluent Regulations ("MDMER") for mine waste disposal; - Executing a memorandum of understanding ("MOU") with Ausenco Engineering Canada Inc. ("Ausenco") based on a guaranteed maximum price ("GMP") for a fixed-price Engineering, Procurement and Construction ("EPC") contract to construct a 5.5 million tonne per annum processing facility and associated infrastructure for \$236 million; - Executing a credit-approved mandate letter with Macquarie Bank Limited ("Macquarie") and National Bank of Canada ("National Bank") to arrange a project loan facility (the "PLF") in the amount of \$360 million plus up to \$25 million in capitalized interest, to fund a significant component of the estimated construction costs of the Blackwater Project; and - Executing an impact benefits agreement (the "IBA") with Nazko First Nation ("Nazko"). - The Company strengthened its management team through the appointment of Mr. Jeremy Langford as COO, Ms. Candice Alderson as Senior Vice President Corporate Affairs and Mr. Gerrie van der Westhuizen as Vice President Finance. - On March 25, 2021, the Company converted its convertible debenture in VLC (in the amount of \$5,302,784, including accrued interest) at a conversion price of \$0.25/share for a total of 21,211,136 additional common shares of VLC.
-This brought the Company's position to 32% of VLC's issued and outstanding common shares. - The Company engaged The Terron Group, LLC ("Terron") to provide integrated Environmental Social Governance ("ESG") services and management training to Artemis. - The Company appointed Ms. Elise Rees, FCPA, FCA, to the Company's board of directors.
-Concurrent with her appointment as a director of the Company, Ms. Rees was also appointed as Chair of the Company's audit committee. - On May 19, 2021, the Company completed a brokered offering with a syndicate of underwriters to issue 18,853,100 common shares on a bought deal basis at a price of \$6.10 per common share (the "Bought Deal Offering").
+- The Company continued its work towards de-risking the Blackwater Project by: - Executing a credit-approved mandate letter with Macquarie Bank Limited ("Macquarie") and National Bank of Canada ("National Bank") to arrange a project loan facility (the "PLF") in the amount of \$360 million plus up to \$25 million in capitalized interest, to fund a significant component of the estimated construction costs of the Blackwater Project; - Executing an impact benefits agreement (the "IBA") with Nazko First Nation ("Nazko"); - > Continuing negotiations with other affected indigenous nations; - Receipt of the Mines Act Permit M-246 for early construction works (the "Early Works Permit"), allowing the Company to commence the necessary site preparation work in anticipation of full-scale development in 2022; - Executing a binding memorandum of understanding ("MOU") with a consortium of Carisbrooke Consulting Inc., Westpark Electric Ltd. and 1319071 B.C.
+Ltd., the latter entity representing Nadleh Whuten, the Saik'uz First Nation and the Stellat'en First Nation, and all entities comprising the consortium collectively referred to as the "Preferred GMP Proponent".
+The MOU provides a guaranteed maximum price ("GMP") for a fixed-price Engineering, Procurement and Construction ("EPC") contract to construct a 135-kilometer long 230kV electricity transmission line and High Voltage ("HV") substation (collectively the "Power Facilities") for Blackwater; and - The Company appointed Ms. Elise Rees, FCPA, FCA, to the Company's board of directors.
+Concurrent with her appointment as a director of the Company, Ms. Rees was also appointed as Chair of the Company's Audit Committee. - On May 19, 2021, the Company completed a brokered offering with a syndicate of underwriters to issue 18,853,100 common shares on a bought deal basis at a price of \$6.10 per common share (the "Bought Deal Offering").
 The Company also announced a Non-Brokered Offering for 9,200,000 common shares, also at a price of \$6.10 per common share.
-The Non-Brokered Offering closed on May 25, 2021, for combined gross proceeds of \$171,123,910.
+The Non-Brokered Offering closed on May 25, 2021, for combined gross proceeds of \$171,123,910. - At the Company's annual general meeting held on August 10, 2021 (the "2021 AGM"), Ms. Lisa Ethans, FCPA, FCA and Dr. Janis Shandro were appointed to the Company's Board of Directors.
+Ms. Ethans and Dr. Shandro, along with Mr. William Armstrong, will comprise the Board's Health, Safety, Environment and Social Performance ("HSES") Committee, while Ms. Ethans was also appointed as a member of the Board's Audit Committee.